cern-it-efp/EOSC-Testsuite/docs/_build/html/_sources/testsCatalog.rst.txt

 When using cloud credits, when the credit is exhausted, data can be repatriated or moved to a long-term data storage service.
 The example used in this test uses
 |Zenodo_link| service maintained by CERN, verifying that the output data can be taken from the cloud provider to Zenodo.

-- Contributors/Owners: Ignacio Peluaga (CERN) - ignacio.peluaga.lozada@cern.ch
+- Contributors/Owners: Ignacio Peluaga (CERN) - ignacio.peluaga.lozada AT cern.ch
 - |Repository_ce|

 .. |Repository_ce| raw:: html